 M JERRY MCHALE, QC

-For 10 years prior to this appointment, Jerry was the Assistant Deputy Minister with the Justice Services Branch of the BC Ministry of Justice responsible for civil, family and criminal law policy and legislation, mediation and alternative dispute resolution, legal aid, and family law programs.
+Prior to coming to UVic in 2011 as the Lam Chair in Law and Public Policy, Jerry was Assistant Deputy Minister for Justice Services Branch of the BC Ministry of Attorney General where he was responsible for civil, family and criminal law policy and legislation, mediation and alternative dispute resolution, legal aid, and family law programs.
 Jerry received the Canadian Bar Association (National) John Tait Award for Excellence in Public Sector Law in 2000, a Queen's Council designation in 2001, the Canadian Bar Association (B.C.)
 Georges A. Goyer QC Memorial Award for Distinguished Service in 2009, the Victoria Bar Association's Contribution to the Law Award in 2009 and the Susanna Jani Award for Excellence in Mediation in 2014.

 Michelle's current teaching and research focus is on criminal law, sentencing and the law of evidence.
 Michelle engages in issues at the intersection of the criminal justice, mental health, and family law systems, as well as the development of empirical measures for use in adjudicative proceedings and in aid of law reform.